bpshparis/CP2019/README.md

 :bulb: If prompt to select a region, press enter to skip.

-:thumbsup: Now you should be logged to IBM Cloud.
+:checkered_flag: Now you should be logged to IBM Cloud.

 <br>